Miscibility: Metals

 Immiscible metals are unable to form alloys with each other.
 Typically, a mixture will be possible in the molten state, but upon freezing, the metals separate into layers.
 This property allows solid precipitates to be formed by rapidly freezing a molten mixture of immiscible metals.
 One example of immiscibility in metals is copper and cobalt, where rapid freezing to form solid precipitates has been used to create granular GMR materials.

 Some metals are immiscible in the liquid state.
-One with industrial importance is that liquid zinc and liquid silver are immiscible in liquid lead, while silver is miscible in zinc.
-This leads to the Parkes process, an example of liquid-liquid extraction, whereby lead containing any amount of silver is melted with zinc.
+One example with industrial importance is that liquid zinc and liquid silver are miscible with each other but neither is miscible in liquid lead.
+These properties are used for liquid-liquid extraction in the Parkes process, where lead containing any amount of silver is melted with zinc.
 The silver migrates to the zinc, which is skimmed off the top of the two-phase liquid, and the zinc is then boiled away, leaving nearly pure silver.